-Probe: Kitsap jail inmate who died had been improperly subdued
+Probe: Kitsap jail inmate who died improperly subdued

-BREMERTON — Kitsap County Jail officers involved in the death of a mentally ill inmate after a violent struggle were not properly trained to use the restraint chair linked to the man’s death, according to Washington State Patrol detectives.
+BREMERTON, Wash.
+(AP) — Kitsap County Jail officers involved in the death of a mentally ill inmate after a violent struggle were not properly trained to use the restraint chair linked to the man’s death, according to Washington State Patrol detectives.

 Investigators with the Kitsap Critical Incident Response Team, led by the State Patrol, wrote that once Sean Howell, 28, was subdued after a fight on May 9, four officers pushed his head forward while strapping him into the restraint chair.